 - Intranasal steroid sprays on prescription.
 (Use over-the-counter spray or drop for no more than three to five days; they may worsen congestion.)

-- Concentrating on the underlying issue may help treat long-term (chronic) sinusitis.
+- Long-lasting (chronic) sinusitis may be treated by focusing on the underlying problem.
 The typical treatment for this is an intranasal steroid spray.

-- Leukotriene antagonists to lessen allergic reactions and edema.
+- Leukotriene antagonists to reduce edoema and allergic responses.

 There are various cause of sinusitis, or swelling of the tissues in the sinus cavities, including viruses, bacteria, nasal polyps, and allergies.
-Facial pressure, fever, and fatigue are possible signs and symptoms.
+Possible warning signs and symptoms include facial pressure, fever, and exhaustion.
 Also, by relaxing, taking over-the-counter medications, and drinking more fluids, you can cure symptoms at home.